rowansci/Rowan-pKa-SI/README.md

 # Rowan pKa - Supplementary Information

 This repository contains the supporting information for [Rowan's recent preprint on pKa prediction](https://chemrxiv.org/engage/chemrxiv/article-details/65ea085be9ebbb4db932e838).
+We hope that this collection of test datasets can be useful for future work in pKa prediction.

 ## Fitting